tscpp/knuckles/packages/cli/README.md

 <!-- @include docs/parts/packages/cli/description.md-->

-Shared command-line interface for the tools in the [toolchain] for [Knockout].
+Shared command-line interface for the tools in the [toolkit] for [Knockout].
 Installs the aliases `ko` and `kotools` for the binary.
 See `ko --help` for available commands.

 <!-- /include -->